jerry81/tensorflow/README.md

 input * weight + bias
 still a linear function
-how to automate training algorithm, tweaking weight and bias until error is minimized? gradient descent - algorithm that steps to correct weight and biaas
+how to automate training algorithm, tweaking weight and bias until error is minimized? gradient descent - algorithm that steps to correct weight and bias

 #### next step

-extending the house example
-add another variable, # of bathrooms (x2) new model with two weights and a bias
+neural network may do regression - calculate and output continuous value (float) extending the house example add another variable, # of bathrooms (x2) new model with two weights and a bias